pjakiela/stata/summ-stats-table.md

 As you may recall, Stata's `eststo` command saves regression results.
 For example, we can use the command
 ```
-eststo reg1:  reg y x1 x2, robust
+eststo reg1:  reg y x1 x2
 ```
 to save the results of a regression of `y` on `x1` and `x2`.
 As we discussed above, the `estpost` command makes the summary statistics produced by commands like `summarize`, `ttest`, and `tabulate` look like regression results to Stata.
+When you combine `eststo` and
+`estpost`, you can save named collections of summary statistics.
+You can then combine multiple collections of summary statistics in a single table using `esttab`, as you would combine the results of different regression specifications.

-The command below generates a balance check table that reports means and standard deviations of baseline covariates for the randomly assigned treatment groups (in Cohen, Dupas, and Schaner's RCT), and then tests the null hypothesis that the means of these variables are similar in the treatment and comparison groups.
+The sample code below generates a balance check table that reports means and standard deviations of baseline covariates for the randomly assigned treatment groups (in Cohen, Dupas, and Schaner's RCT), and then tests the null hypothesis that the means of these variables are similar in the treatment and comparison groups.